Carolina Hurricanes Logo

 Carolina Hurricanes Logo 2000-Present

-The modern visual identification mark was adopted in 2000.
-Since then, it has been used unchanged: it includes three clear diagonal ovals – central, intermediate, and external.
-The emblem also contains evenly spaced sharp edges and irregular stripes.
-Moreover, chaotic elements do not merge, as they are painted in different colors and separated by white lines.
+The modern visual identifier was adopted in 2000.
+Since then, it has been used without changes: it includes three clear diagonal ovals – central, intermediate, and outer.
+Also, the emblem contains evenly spaced sharp edges and uneven stripes.
+The chaotic elements do not merge, as they are painted in different colors and separated by white lines.
 The outer edge has a gray border.

-As conceived by the developers, such a cluster of geometric shapes is a vortex formed from the puck and club’s rapid rotation.
-This is, in fact, the same hurricane the team is named after.
-Entering the game, she demolishes everything, leaving no one a chance to win.
-This is the concept of a logo.
+According to the developers’ idea, such a concentration of geometric figures represents a whirlwind formed by the rapid rotation of the puck and stick.
+Essentially, this is the very hurricane after which the team is named.
+Entering the game, it sweeps away everything, leaving no one a chance for victory.
+This is the concept of the logo.

 Font and Colors